Erik-orange/git-notes/README.md

 `$ git checkout -b my-branch-name` is the same as `git branch` and `git checkout` in one step

 `$ git merge some-branch-name` merges the `some-branch-name` branch with the current working branch.

+`$ git remote add origin https://github.com/Username/some-app.git`
+The `origin` option is the default name for the server on which your remote repository is located.

+Git doesn't care what you name your remote, but its typical to name your main branch `origin`.

  ___